Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB233', 'Suppressing Text in Rapise Logs for Sensitive Data')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB233.aspx">KB233</a> Suppressing Text in Rapise Logs for Sensitive Data

 A customer had a question - is there a way to suppress the DoSetText or DoSendkeys methods from sending their text to the logs.
-They didn't want users to see this text in the Rapise (and SpiraTest) logs because they contained sensitive information (e.g.  passwords).
+They didn't want users to see this text in the Rapise (and SpiraTest) logs because they contained sensitive information (e.g.В  passwords).

 ### <a onclick="return RegisterKbClick('KB232', 'Rapise Tip - How to Handle a Webpage that Displays an Alert when You Navigate Away')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB232.aspx">KB232</a> Rapise Tip - How to Handle a Webpage that Displays an Alert when You Navigate Away